1943 Saint-Donat RCAF Liberator III crash

 The 1943 Saint-Donat Liberator III Crash was an aerial accident that killed 24 people—the worst accident in Canadian military aviation history.

 During a routine flight from Gander, Newfoundland to Mont-Joli, Quebec, a combination of inclement weather and a mapping error caused the Liberator to collide with the Black Mountain (French: Montagne Noire), killing all those on board.
 The wreckage was discovered accidentally more than two years later.

 Today, a hiking trail leads to the site where remains of the aircraft can still be seen along with numerous plaques detailing the accident and a monument honouring those who died.

 Aircraft

 The lost aircraft, Consolidated Liberator III (B-24D) serial number 41-24236, was purchased in September 1942 from the United States Army Air Forces (USAAF) as part of a four aircraft order.
-Once in RCAF service, the aircraft received the tail number 3701H and was to be used by No. 10 Squadron RCAF for anti-submarine warfare (ASW).
-However, it was deemed that the four aircraft were not capable of the ASW mission, so they were employed for training and general transport.
+Once in RCAF service, the aircraft received the serial number 3701 and the individual aircraft letter H and was to be used by No. 10 Squadron RCAF for anti-submarine warfare (ASW).
+However, the four aircraft were in too poor a condition for the ASW mission, so they were primarily employed for training and general transport.